 - OS and platform security: What operating system is your POS system going to run?
 That’s not as ridiculous a question as you might think: Android-based, Windows, and iOS solutions (and even Linux) are all potential options, but each comes with its own considerations.

 If you’re considering making a big shift in your restaurant’s POS strategy — total fleet replacement, custom POS systems, more agile update experimentation, and new platform choices — come talk to Esper.
-We know the world of POS hardware and software better than any other MDM solution, and global POS brands like Xenial, NCR, and Intelity trust Esper as a POS software partner.
+We know the world of POS hardware and software better than any other MDM solution, and global hardware brands like Xenial, NCR, and Zebra trust Esper as a POS software partner.
 Major QSRs like Taco Bell use Esper to power their restaurants.
 Learn more about Esper POS solutions here.